memfault/interrupt/_posts/2020-09-08-secure-firmware-with-code-signing.md

 * Strategically malfunction at a critical time

-These are highly undesirable outcomes, which can be effected at scale due to the Internet of things.
+These are highly undesirable outcomes, which can be effected at scale due to the internet of things.
 In 2020, it is reckless to implement firmware update for our systems without some form of authentication.

 > **What signing is not**: code signing is an important component of firmware